Fatty foods trigger inflammation leading to diabetes

 An enhanced inflammatory response could be the key link between high saturated fat intake and the development of diseases like Type 2 diabetes and...

-An enhanced inflammatory response could be the key link between high saturated fat intake and the development of diseases like Type 2 diabetes and atherosclerosis, researchers have said.
+New York: An enhanced inflammatory response could be the key link between high saturated fat intake and the development of diseases like Type 2 diabetes and atherosclerosis, researchers have said.

 "Obesity and an unhealthy diet can increase the risk of atherosclerosis, Type 2 diabetes and Alzheimer's disease but not in everyone," said lead author C Lawrence Kien from University of Vermont (UVM).